Student Car Loans Basics

 Many college students are first-time car buyers and new at getting a car loan.
 Many have not established a credit history yet.

-To money lenders, you are considered to have subprime credit and are categorized as a high risk of paying back a car loan.
+To money lenders, you are considered to have subprime credit and are categorized as a high risk for paying back a car loan.

 Your first step is to establish credit through a student loan for cars or a sub-prime or bad credit car loans for students.